Last updated on December 9th, 2020 at 10:07 am

 The buffet lunch was a short car ride away once we had all showered and change, then it was a smooth ride back to Kota Kinabalu.

-Whether you are going to hike up Mount Kinabalu or not, the Kinabalu Park is a treasure trove in terms of biodiversity and nature.
+Now one of the main things to do in Kota Kinabalu is to hike up Mount Kinabalu.
+But whether you are going to do that or not, the Kinabalu Park is a treasure trove in terms of biodiversity and nature.
 Trekking, rock climbing, bird watching are some of the many activities you can do there.
 The park is about two hours’ drive from Kota Kinabalu and the high elevation gives it a more mild climate.

 Do you like tea?
 About half an hour from Kinabalu Park is Sabah Tea. it is the only organic farm in the region and offers so much more beyond that.
 Not only do they have a great restaurant and a gift shop where you can buy their products, they also offer various trekking as well as tea plucking activities and factory visits.